steqeq/0000/docs/tutorials/install/pytorch_install.md

    or

    b.
 Download a base OS Docker image and install ROCm following the
-      installation directions in the section
-      [Installation](../../deploy/linux/install.md).
-ROCm 5.2 is installed in
-      this example, as supported by the installation matrix from
+      installation directions in the [Installation](../../tutorials/install/linux/index) section.
+ROCm 5.2 is installed in this example, as supported by the installation matrix from
       <https://pytorch.org/>.